cmdupuis3/Blade-DSL/README.md

     }
 ```
-The nested iterators with then ignore the redundant calculations completely.
+The nested iterators will then ignore the redundant calculations completely.
 To save some memory and make indexing more obvious, it is sometimes wise to alias pointers like `a[j][i] = a[i][j];` when initializing the original data array.

 ## I can't even...